justincarlson32/ClassicRewindTnT/README.md

 ﻿# ClassicRewindTnT
- Python scripts that harvest data from Warcraft Logs Api
+ Python scripts that harvest data from Warcraft Logs API

  Code is mostly proprietary to my guild's circumstances...